 Near the dock at Coco Cay in the Bahamas, visitors are greeted with a gorgeous mermaid statue of Caylana of Coco Cay in a fountain. map

-The bird in the mermaid statue's hand seems to have a very long tail – I haven’t yet determined what kind of bird this is or what the long tail means - if anything.
+The bird in the mermaid statue's hand seems to have a very long tail.
+No one seems to know what kind of bird this is or what the long tail means - if anything.

-Our man in the Bahamas is on the case, finding out more about this mermaid statue.
-What we know is that the mermaid’s name is Caylana, she is cast in bronze, is about 9' tall, and that she has been there since 1992 or earlier, probably from about 1989 or so.
+The mermaid's name is Caylana, she is cast in bronze, is about 9' tall, and she has been here since 1992 or earlier, probably from about 1989 or so.
 It was created by internationally acclaimed bronze sculptor Kathy Spalding (1952-2014), commissioned by Royal Caribbean Cruise Lines.

 Coco Cay is a tiny island in the Bahamas which is leased by Royal Caribbean for its exclusive use.
-It has a small dock, so passengers arrive there on small boats from the Cruise liners.
+It used to have small dock, so passengers arrived there on small boats from the Cruise liners.
 In recent years a pier for Cruise ships has been added.
-While on the island they visit the beaches, restaurants and shops, and the aqua park which was put here in 2003 as a joint venture by Royal Caribbean and the Coca Cola company.
+While on the island you can visit the beaches, restaurants and shops, and the aqua park which was put here in 2003 as a joint venture by Royal Caribbean and the Coca Cola company.
 Carrying forward the mermaid theme, the aqua park was called Caylana's Castle Cove, and features inflatable floating castles, water slides and more.